 Joelle is a baseball player from Minneapolis, just like her older brother.
 When Joelle's family moves to a small town in Iowa, she is surprised to discover that girls there only have a softball team at school, while the boys play baseball.
 Can Joelle convince the coach to let her try out for the baseball team?

-Joelle sighed.
-There was always somebody somewhere telling her no."
+"Joelle sighed.
+There was always somebody telling her 'no.' "

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .